-IDD&E 4.2.5 Business Site Inspections Yes The LRGVSWTF is still developing this BMP, stormwater criteria to be required of all businesses, and solicit input from existing businesses regarding feasibility and appropriateness of the new criteria.
-A Criteria Checklist will be developed for vehicle repair shops, auto body shops, restaurants and other similar businesses.
+BMP General Assessment (All MS4s) MCM(s) ВМР BMP is appropriate for reducing the discharge of pollutants in stormwater (Answer Yes or No and explain.)
+All BMPs in the SWMP are deemed appropriate, evaluated as cost effective, provide dissemination of information to the MEP, and promote mitigation/minimization of discharged pollutants.
+Select highlights are note below. () IDD&E 4.2.4 Illicit Discharge Inspections Yes The LTSTF will continue developing a program to conduct inspections to identify the presence and determine the source of illicit connections and illegal dumping activities.
+The program incorporates policymaking, response, inspections, spill response and reporting, auditing, and training.
+The program includes training of building inspectors and other staff.
+Privatization is not being considered currently.
+IDD&E 4.2.5 Business Site Inspections Yes The LTSTF is still developing this BMP, stormwater criteria to be required of all businesses, and solicit input from existing businesses regarding feasibility and appropriateness of the new criteria.
+A Criteria Checklist will be developed for vehicle repair shops, auto body shops, restaurants, and other similar businesses.
 Outreach will be conducted using MCM 1 delivery tools.
 IDD&E 4.2.6 HHHW Yes The MS4s will continue to develop a Household Hazardous Waste Outreach Program.
 This BMP has been incorporated into MCM #1.
 An EPA Border 2020 grant was obtained by a local University, a valley-wide event was held by the University of Texas-RGV.
 IDD&E 4.2.7 Business Site Inspections Yes The MS4s will develop a Source Investigation and Elimination program.
 The program in response to an illicit discharge will include investigation to identify and locate the source of such illicit discharge as soon as practicable.
-The program will prioritize risk, provide for reporting as required, and the program shall track all investigations and document, at a minimum, the date(s) the illicit discharge was observed; the results of the investigation; any follow- up of the investigation; and the date the investigation was closed.
+The program will prioritize risk, provide for reporting as required, and the program shall track all investigations and document, at a minimum, the date(s) the illicit discharge was observed; the results of the investigation; any follow-up of the investigation; and the date the investigation was closed.
 The program will allow for notification of illicit discharges outside of its jurisdiction and will provide for corrective action procedures.
 An inspection program will be developed.
-IDD&E 4.2.8 Hot line Yes A Stormwater Hotline has been developed and implemented by the majority of the MS4s to report illicit and illegal connections and discharges, illegal dumping, emergency and non-emergency incidents and other stormwater related activities.
-Several MS4s do not have the capability to isolate a hotline, but use either police or fire dispatch capability during off-hours to promote stormwater policy and related mitigate issues.
+IDD&E 4.2.8 Hot line Yes A Stormwater Hotline was developed and implemented by most of the MS4s to report illicit and illegal connections and discharges, illegal dumping, emergency and non-emergency incidents and other stormwater-related activities.
+Several MS4s do not have the capability to isolate a hotline but use either police or fire dispatch capability during off-hours to promote stormwater policy and related mitigate issues.
 This BMP will be further assessed.
-Construction 5.2.0 Assess construction Yes In progress/ongoing
+Construction 5.2.0 Assess construction BMP programs Yes In progress/ongoing